DK26/rendit/README.md

             Print rendered result to STDERR

     -v, --verbose
-            Sets the level of verbosity.
+            Set the level of verbosity.

             `-v` sets logging level to INFO `-vv` sets logging level to DEBUG

             WARNING: Effects CLI / STDOUT output.
 Use the `--output` switch if you wish to commit the rendered output to file.
 Use the `--stderr` switch to avoid including the logger messages in the final output.